How to keep your pool

 sensibly-priced product, turns the return flow into a

-spiraling flow and that eliminates the dead zones.
-Adding a
+spiraling flow and that eliminates the dead zones and should make a

 dramatic improvement in circulation, chemical and heat